desain/owlbear-emanation/README.md

 This project is a simple Typescript app.

 The background script `background.ts` communicates with Owlbear Rodeo to create a context menu item.
 When that item is clicked a popup is shown with the `contextmenu.ts` site rendered.

+The `action.html` page is rendered as an action item, which controls global settings for emanations.

 ## Building